philfung/philfung/README.md

 - early engineer at Meta, focussing on infra, mobile apps and growth.
-- founded 2 companies, Operator (AI, acquired by Shoppo) and Kit (healthcare, acquired by Roman).
+- co-founder Operator (AI, acquired by Shoppo) and Kit (healthcare, acquired by Roman).
 - interested in engineering, robotics, and AI.
 <!---
 philfung/philfung is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.